RadOnc-GPT: An Autonomous LLM Agent for Real-Time Patient Outcomes Labeling at Scale: Methods

 \subsection{Adjudication Procedure}

-For the tier 2 (complex) outcomes tasks, discrepancies between RadOnc-GPT's results and baseline labels were independently adjudicated by oncologists with domain expertise specific to each clinical scenario (prostate cancer, head-and-neck cancer, mandibular osteoradionecrosis), one oncologist per dataset.
+For these complex outcomes labeling tasks (tier 2), discrepancies between RadOnc-GPT's results and baseline labels were independently adjudicated by oncologists with domain expertise specific to each clinical scenario (prostate cancer, HNC, mandibular osteoradionecrosis), one oncologist per dataset.
 Oncologists classified discrepancies explicitly into three categories:

 \begin{enumerate} \item \textbf{RadOnc-GPT Correct}: Baseline label was determined erroneous (ground-truth error). \item \textbf{Baseline Label Correct}: RadOnc-GPT’s decision was erroneous (model error). \item \textbf{Indeterminate}: Insufficient evidence was available to reach a clear adjudication; these cases were excluded from final metrics. \end{enumerate}